 Prior to moving to Canada in 1998, Francis served as Deputy Director of International Police Cooperation, at the Ministry of Home Affairs in The Hague, Netherlands.
 As Deputy Director, he was responsible for improving both multi- and bi-lateral police cooperation within the European Union and the Schengen area, and was a national delegate to regular working groups, Committee K4, and the Council of Ministers.
 Previously he had worked in the Cabinet of a Queen’s Commissioner on police, security and public safety matters.
 Concurrently he was a commissioned infantry officer in the Dutch Army (reserve) for 17-years and participated in numerous NATO exercises.
 Additionally, he served as Secretary of the Legal Committee of the NATO Interallied Conference of Reserve Officers (CIOR).

-Francis holds a LLM in law from Leiden University, an MBA from the Open Business School, U.K., and has completed the Canadian Security Studies Programme at the Canadian Forces College in Toronto.
+Francis holds a master’s degree in law from Leiden University, an MBA from the Open Business School, U.K., and has completed the Canadian Security Studies Programme at the Canadian Forces College in Toronto.
+In his spare time he leads the Ottawa chapter of Treble Victor Group and sits as a director on its National Board.